Getty Images

 The second public disclosure is an Active Directory Certificate Services elevation-of-privilege vulnerability (CVE-2024-49019) rated important with a CVSS score of 7.8.
 If successfully exploited, the attacker could gain domain admin privileges.
 The bug affects all Windows Server versions starting with 2008.

-Microsoft provides extensive guidance to help admins mitigate this flaw from further attacks, which requires manual work from the admin.
+Microsoft provides extensive guidance to mitigate this flaw from further attacks, which requires manual work from the admin.
 The corrective actions include securing certificate templates, removing excessive permissions and deleting unused templates.

-Goettl said it's increasingly rare to find admins who are adept with managing this area of the Windows infrastructure, which might require calling in extra support to make sure the system is secure.
+Goettl said it's increasingly rare to find admins who are adept with managing this area of the Windows infrastructure, which might require calling in extra support to ensure system security.

 "Certificate authority is one of those specialized areas that very few companies have somebody who truly knows their way around it," he said.

-The last public disclosure is a Microsoft Exchange Server spoofing vulnerability (CVE-2024-49040) rated important with a 7.5 CVSS score.
-Microsoft said unpatched Exchange systems will mishandle non-compliant headers in email, allowing phishing attempts and other malicious messages to reach users.
-Microsoft said there is exploit code available that affects both Exchange Server 2016 and 2019.
+The last public disclosure is a Microsoft Exchange Server spoofing vulnerability (CVE-2024-49040) for Exchange Server 2016 and 2019 that is rated important with a 7.5 CVSS score.
+Microsoft said unpatched Exchange systems will mishandle noncompliant headers in email, allowing phishing attempts and other malicious messages to reach users.
+Microsoft said exploit code is available.

 After admins install the November security update, Exchange will detect potentially dangerous email and add a highlight across the top of the message to warn the user.

-Exchange admins have the option to remove the warning message.
+Exchange admins can remove the warning message.
 They can set up a transport rule to reject flagged email.
-Microsoft offers more guidance at this link.
+Microsoft offers more guidance on setting this up.

 "If you're running Exchange, you should definitely look into this update because of the proof-of-concept code," Goettl said.
 "The threat actors who are good at Exchange exploits will take that code quickly to take advantage of it."